AFM NOTES | JAIIB MAY 2023 | IMPORTANT TOPIC: ACCOUNTING STANDARDS

-In this article, we are providing you some important notes on Accounting Standards from the IIBF prescribed syllabus applicable for Junior Associate of the Indian Institute of Bankers (JAIIB) NOV 2022 Exams.
-This concept is important to pass the JAIIB Exam 2022.
+In this article, we are providing you some important notes on Accounting Standards from Accounting & Financial Management for Bankers – IIBF prescribed syllabus applicable for Junior Associate of the Indian Institute of Bankers (JAIIB) MAY 2023 Exams.
+This concept is important to pass the JAIIB Exam 2023.

 FEATURES OF ACCOUNTING

 It is basically an art through which business transactions are recorded, classified and summarised.
 Not only recording but accounting records business transactions in an orderly manner, classification is done on the basis of the nature of transactions before they are actually recorded in the books of accounts.

 The recorded data is summarised so that it could be presented in a systematic way: Three forms or formats in which the accounting data can be presented:

 - Profit and loss account and

 MONEY MEASUREMENT: In accounting, transactions are recorded in terms of money.
 And because money is the only unit of measurement for recording transactions and business, any other transactions which cannot be measured in terms of money, will not find their way in the books of accounts.